Last Updated on August 4, 2024 by Soumya

 Yet, it is also one of the most beautiful places in Istanbul because of all the little treasures that this street houses.

-First, a nostalgic, red tram snakes its way through Istiklal Street giving it the most picturesque look, ever.
-Second, hidden gems like the Church of St. Anthony of Padua dot every turn and corner.
-Third, you’ll stumble upon numerous postcard settings as you amble the side lanes of Istiklal Street.
+Third, as you amble the side lanes of Istiklal Street, you’ll stumble upon numerous postcard settings.
 All this, in my opinion, makes Istiklal Street a truly mesmerizing place to visit in Istanbul.

 Rooftop restaurants & bars

-One of my favorite rooftop restaurants in Istanbul that also serves the best Moroccan food is Al Khayma Lounge & Restaurant, located right next to Suleymaniye Mosque.
-The views of Galata Tower and the Golden Horn that you get from Al Khayma are gorgeous.
+The views of the Galata Tower and the Golden Horn that you get from Al Khayma are gorgeous.
 Other great rooftop restaurants and bars include Spago, Mikla, and Balkon.

 Bosphorus cruise

-A typical Bosphorus cruise will take you on an enjoyable sightseeing excursion of all major Istanbul landmarks including the Dolmabahce Palace, Ortakoy Mosque, Beylerbei Palace, Rumeli Hisari Fortress, Kucuksu Pavilion, and so much more.
+A typical Bosphorus cruise will take you on an enjoyable sightseeing excursion of all major Istanbul landmarks, including the Dolmabahce Palace, Ortakoy Mosque, Beylerbei Palace, Rumeli Hisari Fortress, Kucuksu Pavilion, and so much more.

 Princes Islands